xiaohanwu98/ECO395-Causal-Inference-R-Hidden-Curriculum/README.md

 # ECO395-Causal-Inference-R-Hidden-Curriculum

-This is the R Hidden Curriculum assignment, instructed by PhD. candidate Nathan Hattersley.
+This is the R Hidden Curriculum assignment, instructed by PhD.
+Economics student Nathan Hattersley.